How to use LinkedIn Automation effectively - updated March 2022

 5. Download your LinkedIn data (Dux-Soup Professional).
 When you’ve built your lists and sent connection requests, you may want to pull your lists off and market to contacts via another channel.
 With Dux-Soup Professional you can download the data from LinkedIn, including email addresses and start to communicate with your prospects ‘off platform’.

 6. Build your email database (In-app purchase).
 Access 2nd and 3rd degree email addresses which are not normally provided by LinkedIn to build your email database.
 Download your lists and use them for email marketing campaigns.

 Whilst we believe that automating SOME parts of your sales process can offer huge time savings and increased sales conversions, we don’t promote using automation for every step in the sales process.

 Nothing beats personal interaction with responsive prospects, and this is where we recommend you start to take your LinkedIn activity into your own hands.
-So, once you’ve got a response to a message then we recommend you pick up the phone or send them a message directly so that you can start to build a relationship.
+So, once you’ve got a response to a message in your drip campaign then we recommend you pick up the phone or send them a message directly so that you can start to build a relationship.

 Quantifying the Benefits of LinkedIn Automation

 It often helps to see the return on investment before you decide whether to automate your LinkedIn activity.
-Our range of case studies demonstrate how companies are achieving outstanding results with Dux-Soup.
+Our Dux-Soup results demonstrate how companies are achieving outstanding results with Dux-Soup.

 Hopefully you can find something here that fits what you’re looking to achieve for your business, but if not you can always browse our website to learn More about the features of Dux-Soup LinkedIn Automation tool.